UCL/research-computing-with-cpp/01cpp/sec01Research.md

 * Your brain is your asset
 * Write as little code as possible
 * Focus tightly on your hypothesis
-* Write the minimum code produces a paper
+* Write the minimum code that produces a paper

 Don't fall into the trap "Hey, I'll write a framework for that"